Lionsberg/lionsberg-wiki/Lionsberg Wiki Books/Frequently Asked Questions/FAQ - What Is The Intention?.md

 # FAQ - What Is The Intention?

-The intention is Love, which desires for all things to develop towards the fullness of their unique potential and flourish in harmony.
+The [[Central Animating Spirit]] and Intention is Love, which desires for all things to develop towards the fullness of their unique potential and flourish together in harmony.

 The intention is the [[Creator's Intent]].